fabiancruzcs/CTF-Writeups/README.md

 </p>

 #### Thought Process:
-For this challenge, I received a large block of text, which was said to originate from a web address bar.
+For this challenge, I received a large blob of text, which was said to originate from a web address bar.
 Initially unsure of its meaning, I researched and discovered that the percentage (%) symbol in URLs acts as an escape character, indicating the start of a percent-encoded sequence.
 This sequence consists of the "%" sign followed by two hexadecimal digits, representing the ASCII code of a specific character.

 URL encoding ensures compatibility and consistency across various web platforms and protocols by using the "%" sign as the escape character to standardize the representation of special characters.